kesla/design-challenges/project-2/thoughts.md

 * Wow! `Keyboard, Emoji & Symbol Viewers` is really great
 * Fonts.
 Wow. still so much things to think about.

+* I'm trying to be quick and not focus to much on my layer structure.
+We'll see how that goes.
+Feels weird.
+This might be the fastest approach however...